Use ChatGPT's Preferred Content Structure To Get Cited More Often

 When a user types a question into ChatGPT, the model does not send a single query to the web.
 It decomposes the original prompt into multiple sub-queries, a process known as query fanout.
 Each sub-query targets a narrower slice of the topic, and the pages that match those sub-queries are the ones in contention for citations.

-This means structuring content around common sub-query themes gives you more citation surface area.
+This is how brands structure pages to win AI citations, and organizing content around common sub-query themes gives you more citation surface area.
 Steve Toth explains that the clearest, most concise paragraphs within ranking pages are what gets cited, because LLMs prioritize retrieval efficiency.

 - Organize sections around the sub-questions your primary topic naturally generates: comparisons, definitions, steps, and use cases.